 c.
 Social Security

 The minimum wage varies according to the job and skills of the employee.
-As of 2001, the minimum wage was US$125 per month, now it is somewhere by $400.
+As of 2001, the minimum wage was US $125 per month, now it is somewhere by $400.
 This wage probably seems very low to the Westerner, exceedingly high to workers in neighboring Central American countries, and relatively low to the actual domestic help in Costa Rica.
 The truth is that US$125 is about twice what hired labor is paid in surrounding Central America, yet very low by Costa Rican standards.
-As a rule of thumb, in order to pay a fair wage and attract good, reliable help, employers should pay the acceptable wage of labor in that area, even if it is higher than the minimum wage.
+As a rule of thumb, in order to pay a fair wage and attract good hiring help in Costa Rica, employers should pay the acceptable wage of labor in that area, even if it is higher than the minimum wage.

 Otherwise known as Aguinaldo, hired labor is guaranteed by the employer an annual Christmas bonus payable between December first and the 20th.
 Payment works like this: Employees that have worked for a full year prior to December first should receive a Christmas bonus equal to one and a half month’s pay.
 Those that have worked longer than the 30-day trial period but less than a full year shall receive a prorated bonus.
 Therefore, an employee that has worked for six months should receive a bonus equal to 9/12 of one month’s earnings.

-Employees of more than 90 days and less than a year are guaranteed a two week notice before being laid off.
+Employees of more than 90 days and less than a year are guaranteed a two weeks before being laid off.
 Those employed after a year are entitled to a one month notice.
 If the employer fails to give notice, they are required to provide the employee’s full wages for the period of notification.
 Dismissing an employee must be documented with the CCSSS and an appropriate severance pay is required dependent upon the employment period: up to three months, no severance is required; two weeks’ pay for four to six months; one month’s pay for seven months to one year.
 For each additional year of employment, one month’s salary is due, or the employee is entitled to a prorated fraction of one month’s pay after the first six months.
-The maximum amount of severance can never be more than the equivalent of eight month’s pay.
-In addition to the total severance pay, the employee must be paid for unused vacation time, the proportionate aguinaldo, and all wages due.
+The maximum amount can never be more than the equivalent of eight month’s pay.
+In addition, the employee must be paid for unused vacation time, the proportionate aguinaldo, and all wages due.